X-REFINE: XAI-based RElevance input-Filtering and archItecture fiNe-tuning for channel Estimation: Abstract

 \section{Abstract}

 AI-native architectures are vital for 6G wireless communications.
 The black-box nature and high complexity of deep learning models employed in critical applications, such as channel estimation, limit their practical deployment.
-While perturbation-based XAI solutions offer input filtering, they often neglect internal structural optimization.
+While perturbation-based eXplainable Artificial Intelligence (XAI) solutions offer input filtering, they often neglect internal structural optimization.
 We propose X-REFINE, an XAI-based framework for joint input-filtering and architecture fine-tuning.
 By utilizing a decomposition-based, sign-stabilized LRP-$\epsilon$ rule, X-REFINE backpropagates predictions to derive high-resolution relevance scores for both subcarriers and hidden neurons.
-This enables a holistic optimization that identifies the most faithful model components.
-Simulation results demonstrate that X-REFINE achieves a superior interpretability-performance-complexity trade-off, significantly reducing computational complexity while maintaining robust bit error rate (BER) performance across different scenarios.
+This enables a reliable optimization that identifies the most reliable model components.
+Simulation results demonstrate that X-REFINE achieves a superior performance-complexity-interpretability trade-off compared to the external perturbation-based XAI frameworks, significantly reducing computational complexity while maintaining robust bit error rate (BER) performance.